DekarDev/DekarDev/README.md

 #  About Me:
-I'm an Electronics and Systems Eng., specializing in industrial process consulting.<br>Expertise in Electronics/Mechatronics.<br><br>
-Currently preparing for Full Stack dev.<br>
+I'm an Electronics and Systems Eng., specializing in industrial process consulting.<br>Expertise in Electronics/Mechatronics.<br>Currently preparing for Full Stack dev.<br>